Care Guides > What is Companionship Care and Why Is It Important?

 Care homes ensure there are numerous activities and events to keep residents entertained.
 Through these activities, residents can learn new skills or revisit their favourite hobbies.

-The Beeches Care Home in Brentwood has activities including arts & crafts, baking, gentle exercise classes, dance and gardening.
+Care homes in Brentwood such as The Beeches Care Home have activities including arts & crafts, baking, gentle exercise classes, dance and gardening.

-Meanwhile, Mulberry Court Care Home in Luton offers residents activities like hair & beauty treatments, cooking, holiday celebrations and music classes.
+Meanwhile, care homes in Luton such as Mulberry Court Care Home offer residents activities like hair & beauty treatments, cooking, holiday celebrations and music classes.

 Family visits